 If Beilein was right, maybe the Grizzlies just didn’t have another choice.
-If that’s the conclusion they came to, no one could really blame them.
+And if that was the conclusion they came to, no one could really have blamed them.

 Basketball, in its crudest form, is a game of height, and the Wolverines’ NCAA Tournament opener against Montana on Thursday was far from the most refined version of the sport.
 Michigan committed 12 turnovers and shot 29 percent from 3-point range.
 Montana was even worse, hitting just 20 of 60 field goals and scoring 0.81 points per possession.

 Ultimately, what gave the Wolverines a 74-55 win was just enough scoring, and a defense as stingy it has been all season.
 And as usual, the defensive performance was anchored down low with Teske.